 See the Blue Morphos at the Butterfly House in Faust Park.
 Thousands of these brightly colored butterflies fill the conservatory during the month of March.
 Admission to the Butterfly House is $6 for adults and $4 for children ages 3 to 12.
 While in Faust Park, you can also take a spin on the historic St. Louis Carousel.
 Rides are $2 each.

 This spring break, you can take in some returning favorites at the St. Louis Zoo.
-Penguin & Puffin Coast just reopened after being closed for more than a year.
-There are also daily sea lion shows at 1 p.m. and 3 p.m., from March 14-29, 2015.
+The Penguin & Puffin Coast exhibit is a favorite as are the daily sea lion shows at 1 p.m. and 3 p.m.
 Admission to the Zoo and Penguin & Puffin Coast are free.
 Sea Lion show tickets are available at a discounted rate of $2 a person.

 Children's Garden Opens

-The Children's Garden at the Missouri Botanical Garden opens for the season with a big celebration on March 28-29, 2015.
-It's then open daily from 9 a.m. to 4 p.m.
+The Children's Garden at the Missouri Botanical Garden opens for the season with a big celebration in April.
+It's then open daily from 9 a.m. to 4 p.m. through October.
 Admission is $5 for children.
 Adults get in free.